-A collection of molecules that are randomly arranged and loosely bound by forces between them or by the external container.
+A collection of molecules that are randomly arranged and loosely bound by forces between them or by an external container.
 We will first learn about mechanics of fluid at rest, fluid statics.
 In what ways do you think fluid exerts stress on the object submerged in it?

 Fluid cannot exert shearing or tensile stress.
-Thus, the only force the fluid exerts on an object immersed in it is the forces perpendicular to the surfaces of the object.
-This force by the fluid on an object usually is expressed in the form of Fthe force on a unit area at the given depth, the pressure, defined as
+Thus, the only force the fluid exerts on an object immersed in it is the force perpendicular to the surface of the object.
+This force by the fluid on an object usually is expressed in the form of the force per unit area at the given depth, the pressure, defined as $P \equiv \frac{F}{A}$